kerryjiang/SuperSocket.Document/075-Command-and-Command-Filter.md

 By default, command's Name and Key would be same as its class name if there is no command metadata attribute defined for the command class.

-The metadata value "Key" is used for matching the received packageInfo.
-When a packageInfo instance is received, SuperSocket will look for the command which has the responsibility to handle it by matching the packageInfo's Key and the command's Key.
+The metadata value "Key" is used for matching the received package.
+When a package instance is received, SuperSocket will look for the command which has the responsibility to handle it by matching the package's Key and the command's Key.

+But, there is a prerequisite that the package type must implement the interface IKeyedPackageInfo<TKey> (TKey may be any primitive type like int, string, short or byte).

-For instance, if we receive a packageInfo like below:
+For instance, if we receive a package like below:

     Key: "ADD"
     Body: "1 2"